dimitri/pgcopydb/docs/include/clone.rst

      --restore-jobs                Number of concurrent jobs for pg_restore --large-objects-jobs          Number of concurrent Large Objects jobs to run --split-tables-larger-than    Same-table concurrency size threshold
-     --estimate-table-sizes        Allow using estimates for relation sizes --drop-if-exists              On the target database, clean-up from a previous run first --roles                       Also copy roles found on source to target
+     --split-max-parts             Maximum number of jobs for Same-table concurrency --estimate-table-sizes        Allow using estimates for relation sizes --drop-if-exists              On the target database, clean-up from a previous run first --roles                       Also copy roles found on source to target